 Is Docker desktop bad?

 In the previous post about docker desktop as a single-node Kubernetes cluster setup, I touched on the deprecation of docker-shim.
 Now that CRI beats OCI as the standard for container runtime, the docker runtime will no longer be supported by Kubernetes.
 Also deprecated is docker-shim, the temporary interface that had make Docker runtime work in Kubernetes.
 This was announced in December 2020, and is coming through in Kubernetes 1.23, expected Oct 2021.
 However, docker desktop still uses docker runtime in it’s single-node Kubernetes cluster.
-This essentially renders itself a in-compliant Kubernetes environment.
+This essentially renders itself a non-compliant Kubernetes environment.

 There are a number of alternatives, the most well-known ones are Minikube, MicroK8s, Kind and K3s with K3d.
 This presentation from CNCF covers a lot of details about these technologies.